mipwise/soyking/README.md

 May, 2022.

 Welcome to the SoyKing repository.
-The development of the solution to this problem was part of my training in the [Mip Go][Mip Go] programa at [Mip wise][Mip Wise].
+The development of the solution to this problem was part of my training in the [Mip Go][Mip Go] program at [Mip wise][Mip Wise].

 ## Useful links
 Problem's introductory statement: https://www.mipwise.com/use-cases/soyking